You’ve decided that you are going to be purchasing a home in the Fort Wayne area. Congratulations!

 Once the inspection is done, we’ll negotiate on your behalf for repairs to be done by the seller.

 6. Appraisal.
-The appraisal is something a lender almost always requires to ensure the home’s value is equal to or greater than the purchase price.
-Unless negotiated differently, this is a cost to you, the buyer.
-You can expect to pay $350 or more for an appraisal.
+The appraisal is something a lender requires to ensure the home’s value is equal to or greater than the purchase price.
+You can expect to pay $400 or more for an appraisal.

 7. Final walk through.
 This is normally done either the day before or the day of closing.
 It’s to ensure that the home is in the same condition it was when you first saw it, unless repairs were being done prior to closing.